droshev/stencil-example/readme.md

 - Run `npm install my-component --save`
 - Add an import to the npm packages `import my-component;`
 - Then you can use the element anywhere in your template, JSX, html etc

+### Issues (Jedrzej):
+- Dev Mode is not testable on IE11
+- There is no equivalent for `@ContentChild(ren)` from angular.
+So there is no way to get reference to other webcomponent nested inside as a `<slot>`.
+Also there is no way to trigger any events in `<slot>` from parent component, because of it's treated as a separated DOM
+- Some basic changes in code requires to re-run `npm run start`